paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-011-bribery-graft-and-conflicts-of-interest.md

 #### Transfer of Functions
 Certain functions of Clerk of House of Representatives transferred to Director of Non-legislative and Financial Services by section 7 of House Resolution No. 423, One Hundred Second Congress, Apr.
 9, 1992.
 Director of Non-legislative and Financial Services replaced by Chief Administrative Officer of House of Representatives by House Resolution No. 6, One Hundred Fourth Congress, Jan.
 4, 1995.

+#### Senate Democratic Leadership Offices Funding and Authorities
+Reference to the Office of the Secretary of the majority or minority conference of the Senate, as applicable, that represents the Democratic party deemed to be a reference to the Office of the Assistant Leader of the applicable conference, under certain conditions during the 117th Congress, see section 104 of div.
+I of Pub.
+L. 116–260, set out as a note under [section 6154 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section6154&num=0&edition=prelim), The Congress.

+#### Exemptions
+Exemptions from former [section 284 of this title](./chapter-015-claims-and-services-in-matters-affecting-government.md#section-284) deemed to be exemptions from this section, see section 2 of Pub.
+L. 87–849, set out as a note under [section 203 of this title](./chapter-011-bribery-graft-and-conflicts-of-interest.md#section-203).

 #### Agencies Within Executive Office of President
 For provisions relating to treatment of agencies within the Executive Office of the President as one agency under subsec. (c) of this section, see Ex.
 Ord.
 No. 12674, § 202, Apr.
 12, 1989, 54 F.R.
 15160, as amended, set out as a note under [section 7301 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section7301&num=0&edition=prelim), Government Organization and Employees.

-#### Exemptions
-Exemptions from former [section 284 of this title](./chapter-015-claims-and-services-in-matters-affecting-government.md#section-284) deemed to be exemptions from this section, see section 2 of Pub.
-L. 87–849, set out as a note under [section 203 of this title](./chapter-011-bribery-graft-and-conflicts-of-interest.md#section-203).

 <a id="section-208"></a>